Tuesday, January 28, 2020

 When I tried to walk using crutches the same thing happened.
 I was fine as long as someone walked behind holding on to me.
 If they tried to let go.
 I would start to fall.

-I remember when a teacher sat me on a chair without armrests in nursery school.
+I remember when a teacher sat me on a chair without armrests when I was in nursery school.
 Boom.
 I fell off the chair and hit my head.
 I spent the rest of the afternoon getting X-rays taken of my head to ensure that I did not have a concussion

 I've lost count of the number of times I fell and hit my head trying to walk in parallel bars, use a walker, or try to walk with crutches.
 Each time I was taken to the hospital for X-rays.
 I never had a concussion.
 Thank goodness.